 Liz Swan Ph.D.

-Liz Swan, Ph.D., earned a Ph.D. in Philosophy from the University of South Carolina, where she specialized in cognitive science and worked on the question of how human consciousness emerged from the natural world.
+Liz Swan, PhD., earned a PhD in Philosophy from the University of South Carolina, where she specialized in cognitive science and worked on the question of how human consciousness emerged from the natural world.
 Her academic research was highly interdisciplinary, incorporating biology, neuroscience, evolutionary psychology, and artificial intelligence.
 She has taught at the college level at several different institutions, including during appointments as the Horning Postdoctoral Research Fellow in History and Philosophy of Science at the Center for Humanities at Oregon State University, and the Philosophical Naturalism Fellow at the Center for Inquiry in Amherst, NY.
-She edited Origins of Mind (which was published in Chinese in 2017), co-edited Origin(s) of Design in Nature, and published research papers in The Journal of Mind and Behavior, Biology and Philosophy, and The International Journal of Machine Consciousness.
-She also enjoys writing for a broader audience, as evidenced by her anthology, Yoga: Philosophy for Everyone, and her essays in The Chronicle of Higher Education, Philosophy Now, and IEEE Technology and Society Magazine.
-She is available for hire as a writing consultant.
+She edited Origins of Mind (which was translated into Chinese in 2017), co-edited Origin(s) of Design in Nature, and published research papers in The Journal of Mind and Behavior, Biology and Philosophy, and The International Journal of Machine Consciousness.
+She also enjoys writing for a broader audience, as evidenced by her anthology, Yoga: Philosophy for Everyone, and her essays in The Elephant Journal, The Chronicle of Higher Education, Philosophy Now, and IEEE Technology and Society Magazine.

-She lives with her husband and their son in Longmont, Colorado where she writes, sells real estate, teaches yoga, and avoids high-elevation hikes.
+She lives in Colorado where she writes, teaches writing at CU Boulder, sells real estate, teaches yoga, and avoids high-elevation hikes.